sauce-archives/help/docs/tools/appium/continuous-integration/jenkins_gradle.md

 ***
 ***

-<h2 id="basic">  Basic setup</h2>
+<h2 id="basic">Basic setup</h2>
 <h3 id="step1">Step 1: adapt your test setup</h3>

-First of all, you will need to modify your existing setup so that it retrieves the information needed to initialise the test run on Testobject via environment variables.
+First of all, you will need to modify your existing setup so that it retrieves the information needed to initialise the test run on TestObject via environment variables.
 These can be different depending on the kind of test setup you are using.
-For example, if you are running a watcher setup, you will need to send over your TestObject API key, an id pointing to the version of your app you want to test and a device id, specifying which device your test should run on.
+For example, if you are running a watcher setup, you will need to send over your TestObject API key and an id specifying which device your test should run on.
 In this case, you would need to modify your test setup slightly, so that you can obtain these values from your runtime environment:

 {% highlight java %}
     String apiKey = System.getenv("TESTOBJECT_API_KEY");
-    int appId = Integer.parseInt(System.getenv("TESTOBJECT_APP_ID"));
     String deviceId = System.getenv("TESTOBJECT_DEVICE");
 {% endhighlight %}